equinor/radix-example-oauth2-feature/README.md

-# Radix OAuth2 feature examplke application
+# Radix OAuth2 feature example application

 Sample application demonstrating how to configure oauth2 authentication using  the oauth2 feature in Radix.